Shaleeta/607-2024/Goblin.md

 Established page on the repository.
 I selected my book and determined what portion I would be recording.
 I need to format this into a script for reading so my brother can do the recording for it.
 I also downloaded Audacity as my recording software.

 I received my equipment as well.
 I'm hoping to do my recording over the weekend so that I can begin working on the background sounds and music.
+My plan for over the weekend is to complete my recording and start my audiobook cover.

 ## Week 2 -